intrig-unicamp/mininet-wifi/README.md

 ###About Mininet-WiFi
 Mininet-WiFi is a release of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
+This release only add wifi features and you can work with Mininet like the oficial Mininet release (https://github.com/mininet/mininet).
 More informations and details about this release will be available in soon.
-This release only add wifi features and you may work with Mininet like the oficial Mininet release (https://github.com/mininet/mininet).
-It is also allows work with OpenFlow using Bridges, but we are working to provide it automatically.

 ##Installation
 ####Option 1: via install.sh